At HTC®, we are committed to making innovative products in a responsible manner – respecting people, the

 responsible manner consistent with our environmental and ethical policies.
 The use of conflict minerals in

 the electronics industry is a significant issue.
-As a member of the Electronic Industry Citizenship Coalition
+We subscribe to the

 EICC Code of Conduct